-- All students must carry a named inhaler with them at all times. - All students must have a second named inhaler kept at the Reception of their teaching site (7-11, TIS or Sixth Form).
+- All students must carry a named inhaler with them at all times. - All students must have a second named inhaler kept at the Reception of their teaching site (d'Overbroeck's Senior, d'Overbroeck's International or d'Overbroeck's Sixth Form).
 These will remain accessible throughout the day and the expiry date will be monitored by the reception team. - All boarders must have a third named inhaler kept in their boarding house (or given to their host family).
 These will remain accessible when students are in boarding.
-The Head of House will be responsible for monitoring expiry dates. - Emergency inhalers: Under updated regulations 2014 schools are permitted to hold an un-prescribed inhaler for use by students who have mislaid or broken their own inhaler.
+The Head of House will be responsible for monitoring expiry dates. - Emergency inhalers: Under updated regulations 2014 schools are permitted to hold an unprescribed inhaler for use by students who have mislaid or broken their own inhaler.
 These inhalers are stored securely and contain a list of students with asthma, a Salbutamol inhaler, a spacer device, and instructions for use.